 Newfoundland & Labrador

-Victoria Day is not a statutory holiday in Newfoundland & Labrador.
+Victoria Day is not a statutory holiday in Newfoundland & Labrador, except for provincial government employees.

-Click here for employment standards - Newfoundland & Labrador labour relations PDF
+Click Here for Employment Standards - Newfoundland & Labrador Paid Holidays

 Northwest Territories

-Victoria Day is a paid holiday in the Northwest Territories.
+Victoria Day is a statutory holiday in the Northwest Territories.

 Nova Scotia